cgs-ist/student-grade-predictor-William-Laverty/A Guide to Machine Learning.md

 ### Decision Trees and Random Forests 🌲

 These are used for both classification (categorizing data into classes) and regression tasks.
 They work by breaking down data into smaller subsets making decisions at every level.

-### Reinforcement Learning 🎮

-Reinforcement Learning stands apart as it’s based on the idea of agents who take actions in an environment to maximize cumulative rewards.
-Popular RL algorithms include Q-learning and Deep Q Networks (DQN).
-These algorithms are particularly effective for tasks where decision-making is sequential and the end goal is long-term, like game-playing or robotics.

 ### Neural Networks and Deep Learning 🌌